 I’m not sure why I hadn’t looked more into The Blue for Business Card in the past.

-If you spend a ton on your business credit card in consistent categories, you’re best off with something like the The Business Gold Rewards Card from American Express OPEN.
+If you spend a ton on your business credit card in consistent categories, you’re best off with something like the American Express® Business Gold Card.

 However, earning a return of ~2.34% is impressive (especially on a business card, as they’re generally not quite as rewarding as personal cards).
 If you’re looking for a new business credit card, I’d highly recommend considering The Blue for Business Card.
 I doubt we’ll see a higher publicly available welcome bonus on the card than this anytime soon.